datastax/dsbulk/manual/settings.md

 Default: **"en_US"**.

-#### -nullWords,--codec.nullWords _&lt;list&lt;string&gt;&gt;_
+#### -nullStrings,--codec.nullStrings _&lt;list&lt;string&gt;&gt;_

 Comma-separated list of values that should be mapped to `null`.
 For loading, when a record field value exactly matches one of the specified strings, the value is replaced with `null` before writing to DSE.
-For unloading, only the first string specified will be used to change a row cell containing `null` to the specified string when written out.
+For unloading, this setting is only applicable for string-based connectors, such as the CSV connector: the first string specified will be used to change a row cell containing `null` to the specified string when written out.
 By default, empty strings are converted to `null` while loading, and `null` is converted to an empty string while unloading.
 This setting is applied before `schema.nullToUnset`, hence any `null` produced by a null-word can still be left unset if required.

 Default: **[""]**.